Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer: Introduction

 Despite being straightforward, these kinds of methods often suffer performance degradation due to many invalid measurements from depth sensors (e.g., caused by stereo disparity errors, the effect of reflective surfaces, and other phenomena).
 To mitigate this, many methods exploit information from the corresponding RGB image to interpolate these missing values using the colorization method \cite{Levin2004}, or the HHA image algorithm \cite{gupta2014learning}.
 However, this step not only adds an additional computational cost but also compromises the integrity of how reality is captured.

-Furthermore, to the best of the authors' knowledge, all methods on RGB-D semantic segmentation only employ the discriminative-based paradigm \cite{DFormer,zhang2023cmx,jia2024geminifusion,TokenFusion}.
+Furthermore, to the best of the authors' knowledge, all methods on RGB-D semantic segmentation only employ the discriminative paradigm \cite{DFormer,zhang2023cmx,jia2024geminifusion,TokenFusion}.
 Recently, generative-based methods such as diffusion models have been shown to achieve impressive results on several vision tasks.
 Although diffusion was originally designed for the image generation problem, many efforts have been made to apply it to RGB semantic segmentation \cite{baranchuk2022labelefficientsemanticsegmentationdiffusion,DDP,Generalist}.

-Motivated by its potential, in this paper we introduce a general, simple, yet effective diffusion framework for high-performance RGB-D semantic segmentation, overcoming several of the identified challenges in the domain.
+Motivated by its potential, we propose a simple yet effective diffusion framework for high-performance RGB-D semantic segmentation that addresses key domain challenges.
 In summary, our contributions are as follows: First, we demonstrate that using a deformable transformer as an image encoder in a discriminative-based architecture can alleviate the problem caused by invalid pixels in depth images.
 Second, we demonstrate that the use of diffusion can achieve improved results - compared to the \ac{sota} - combined with reduced training time.
 Third, experimental results demonstrate that our method achieves \ac{sota} on both the NYUv2 and SUNRGBD datasets and several challenging setups.
+We also validate our approach with a real-world drone experiment reconstructing a 3D semantic map of an office.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} presents related work, while the proposed method is detailed in Section~\ref{sec:method}.
 Evaluation studies are shown in Section~\ref{sec:evaluation}, while conclusions are drawn in Section~\ref{sec:concl}.